Yrahcaz7/Dungeon-of-Souls/README.md

 If you reach 0 health, you die and lose your progress.

 However, you can use your new knowledge to reach higher heights next time.

+Note: go to the '?' (top-right of the screen) in-game for more details.

 ## Other